H.R. 3329 (113th Congress): Congressional Budget Office report

-This summary is based largely on the summary provided by the Congressional Budget Office, as ordered reported by the House Committee on Financial Services on November 14, 2013.
+This summary is based largely on the summary provided by the Congressional Budget Office, as ordered and reported by the House Committee on Financial Services on November 14, 2013.
 This is a public domain source.

 H.R.
-3329 would direct the Federal Reserve to revise certain regulations related to small bank holding companies (BHCs).
-Current regulations allow BHCs with assets of less than $500 million that satisfy other tests to incur higher amounts of debt than larger institutions in order to acquire other banks.
+3329 would direct the Federal Reserve to revise specific regulations related to small bank holding companies (BHCs).
+Current rules allow BHCs with assets of less than $500 million that satisfy other tests to incur higher amounts of debt than larger institutions in order to acquire other banks.
 H.R.
-3329 would apply the less-stringent standard to more BHCs by raising the asset limit to $1 billion, and the bill also would allow savings and loan holding companies to qualify.
+3329 would apply the less-stringent standard to more BHCs by raising the asset limit to $1 billion, and the bill would also allow savings and loan holding companies to qualify.

 The Congressional Budget Office (CBO) estimates that H.R.
 3329 would have no significant budgetary effect because the agency expects that workloads for affected financial regulators (the Federal Reserve System, the Federal Deposit Insurance Corporation, and the Office of the Comptroller of the Currency among others) would not be significantly affected by the new requirements.
 Enacting H.R.
 3329 would not affect direct spending or revenues; therefore, pay-as-you-go procedures do not apply.

 H.R.
 3329 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would not affect the budgets of state, local, or tribal governments.